 The reason I bring this up now is because the first product I recommend for this program is Prodiamine 0-0-7.

 Prodiamine 0-0-7 is a pre-emergent herbicide which prevents broadleaf weeds such as crabgrass.
 This granular, pre-emergent herbicide needs to be applied at the right soil temperature to be effective.

 As the soil temperature hits 55, weeds will begin to germinate in your warm season lawn.
-That’s why you want to apply this product slightly before that (50 degrees).
+That’s why you want to apply this product slightly before that, when soil temps average 50 degrees for 24 hours..
 This is the first application of the season, usually in late winter for most warm season lawn regions.